 What is recovery like?

-Recovery from a penile surgery may include a stay in the hospital for one to two nights depending on the procedure you had.
-You may have a temporary urinary catheter to drain urine from your bladder and will be taught how to care for the catheter care.
+Recovery from a penile surgery may require a stay in the hospital for one to two nights depending on the procedure you had.
+You may have a temporary urinary catheter to drain urine from your bladder.
+You will be taught how to care for the catheter.